Afterschool Teaching Site Coordinator – South Portland

 The Teaching Site Coordinator is responsible for coordinating and teaching in an afterschool program focused on Science, Technology, Engineering, Arts, and Mathematics (STEAM) curriculum and enrichment activities, that serves students from one of our South Portland elementary school sites: Kale Elementary School, or Skillin Elementary School.
 The Teaching Site Coordinator is also responsible for managing daily family/caregiver and student communication, activities, and schedules, and supervising a small site team consisting of teachers and volunteers.
 This part-time position is a coordinating and teaching role.

 The Teaching Site Coordinator delivers an afterschool program that can pivot between possible remote, hybrid, and in-person scenarios as needed throughout the school year.
 The dates and duration of implementing these scenarios are subject to change based on public health data from the Maine CDC, and local health and safety data.
-This is a school year position starting in early September.
-Team meetings and training will be scheduled 1-2 weeks prior to the program start date.
-The program is expected to begin September 14th.
+This is a fixed-term position that formally ends in June.
+While not guaranteed, there is a possibility of employment this summer and/or next school year.

 RESPONSIBILITIES: (essential functions of the job)